zzhikai/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-User input has invalid formatting.
+User provides an invalid input to sort the list of applicants.

     * 3a1.
 LinkedOUT shows an error message.